Faris-RS/Rock-Paper-Scissor/README.md

 # Rock Paper Scissors Game

-A simple Rock Paper Scissors game built with Next.js.
+A simple Rock Paper Scissors game built with Next.js, TailwindCSS and TypeScipt.
 Challenge the computer, make your moves, and compete for points in this classic game.

 ## How to play
 Firstly, clone this repo,